 Issues with Automated Calling

-New technologies for contacting people by phone, including pre-recorded political messages, automated touch-tone polls, and interactive voice response technology, all offer new opportunities for political campaigns—and new possibilities for abuse as well.
+Automated telephone calling technologies, including pre-recorded political messages, automated touch-tone polls, and interactive voice response technology, also offer possibilities for abuse through fraudulent “push polling.”
 The issues are the same whether a live telephone caller or an automated system makes the call.
 Advocacy or canvassing calls should never be misrepresented to voters as research calls, whatever the mechanism of communication.

 If you suspect you have received a political telemarketing call disguised as a survey, try to get as much information as possible from the caller, particularly the name and location of the organization doing the “interviewing.”
 Take notes on the specific questions that you were asked.